Made in Britain: Plot

-Trevor has been tried in court charged with throwing a brick through the window of a Pakistani man, Mr. Shahnawaz.
-Trevor's social worker, Harry Parker takes him to Hooper Street Residential Assessment Centre, where his punishment will be determined.
-The centre's deputy superintendent, Peter Clive, admits Trevor and he is allocated a room with Errol.
+Trevor has been charged for throwing a brick at the window of a Pakistani man, Mr. Shahnawaz.
+Trevor's social worker, Harry Parker, takes him to Hooper Street Residential Assessment Centre, where his punishment will be determined.
+The centre's polite, benevolent deputy superintendent, Peter Clive, admits Trevor, and he is allocated a room with a 19-year-old black adolescent Errol, whom Trevor takes an instant disliking to though is still somewhat civil towards.

 The next day, Trevor leaves the assessment centre to look for jobs.
-Trevor and Errol break into a car and drive to the job centre.
-Trevor barges past the queue, demanding a job from the attendant.
-When asked to wait, he storms out and hurls a brick through the window.
-After escaping, he then breaks into another car, and takes it and drives away.
+He meets Errol and they break into a car and drive to the job centre.
+Trevor buys a tin of glue from a local hardware store and empties the contents into a polythene bag.
+He and Errol inhale the fumes, then leaving Errol in the car, Trevor walks to the job centre.
+On entering, he converses with another young job seeker who asks Trevor to read several of the job cards for him as he is illiterate.
+Trevor takes a number of job cards from the display boards and barges past the queue, demanding a job from the attendant.
+When told that he must wait his turn and asked to return the cards back to the boards, he storms out before hurling a concrete slab through the window.
+He and Errol break into another car.
+Trevor tells Errol to get out of the car and walk back to the assessment centre, then takes it and drives away.

-Inside the assessment centre later, Trevor does not cooperate.
-He demands lunch, only to be informed that he is too late.
+Arriving back at the centre in the stolen car, he is spotted by Peter Clive.
+At first, Trevor denies stealing the car, but after realising that Peter has seen him sitting in it, opts to dump it.
+Returning back to the centre Trevor demands lunch, only to be informed that he is too late.
 Trevor viciously attacks the chef before being stopped by care worker Barry Giller.
-Trevor is then held down by the chef and Barry, and locked up in a room.
+Trevor is then restrained by the chef and Barry, who along with Peter and another member of staff, lock him in a room.

-The superintendent arrives and tells Trevor that he is heading to prison.
+A superintendent arrives and tells Trevor that he is heading to prison.
 He explains that the assessment centre is Trevor's last chance to change the cycle of poverty, crime and prison.
 Uncharacteristically, Trevor is not aggressive and is lost for words.
 As soon as the superintendent leaves, Trevor is back to his usual self.
 He rants about his views on race, authority, and the British educational and correctional systems.
-Eventually Barry and Peter decide to send him to a secure unit.
+Eventually, Barry and Peter decide to send him to a secure children's home.
 However, while Barry is out making arrangements to send Trevor away, Peter offers to take Trevor banger racing if he promises to behave.
-Trevor accepts.
+Trevor accepts on the condition that he can drive.